svsticky/constipated-koala/README.md

   [rbenv]: https://github.com/sstephenson/rbenv
   [rvm]: http://rvm.io/

+We use MySQL (or a compatible) both in development and production.
+This to minimalize development/production mismatches.
+No SQLite here.

 ### Running the Rails app

 This is how you can get started with the development setup.